MitchLeahy/MitchLeahy/README.md

-Hi, I’m @MitchLeahy.
-I'm a Data Analyst/Web Developer at Point 2 Point Global, a global shipping solutions company.
+Hi, I’m @MitchLeahy a Data Analyst/Web Developer at Point 2 Point Global, a global shipping solutions company.

 Stuff I do at P2PG:
   - Build data preprocessing tools and deploy them as webapps on heroku.